lzjzhuanyong/lzjzhuanyong.github.io/README.md

 2022-10-14 update: new page style of the wstool

-2022-10-20 update: datalist of input label for url quick choosing
+2022-10-20 update: datalist of input label for url quick choosing, and add new optional functions for more composability